 Callen has written many essays and articles as a survivor.
 He is one of the men featured on the Bristlecone Project, a website and touring art show that highlights the photos and biographies of male survivors of sexual abuse.
 He also wrote the autobiographical play, Invisible Boy, about his experiences.

-As a queer community activist Callen was an active of member of the University of Wisconsin-Platteville's Gay and Lesbian Alliance back in the early 1980s.
-After moving to Madison in 1982 he was one of the four co-founders of The 10% Society, the first LGBT organization on the University of Wisconsin campus.
+As a queer community activist Callen was an active member of the University of Wisconsin-Platteville's Gay and Lesbian Alliance back in the early 1980s.
+After moving to Madison he was one of the four co-founders of The 10% Society in 1983, the first LGBT organization on the University of Wisconsin campus.
 In 1999 he was the co-founder of Proud Theater, an LGBT youth theater group that now has five chapters.
 He is still a mentor for the group.
 Starting in 1999 he worked for two and a half years as the Direct Services Coordinator at Outreach, Madison, Wisconsin's LGBT community center.
-During that time he also served on the Dane County Community Response to Domestic Violence's same-sex domestic violence task force.
+During that time he also served on the Dane County Coordinated Community Response to Domestic Violence's same-sex domestic violence task force.
 In 2003 he was awarded OutReach's Man of the Year award for his activism.
 He has worked with several LGBT organizations, written articles and essays on queer issues, and spoken to many groups, including emceeing Madison's annual pride celebration.

 Originally from Shullsburg, Wisconsin Callen now lives with Brian, his partner of more than 25 years, in Monona, Wisconsin.
 They share their house with a dog, two cats, two parakeets, and an ever-changing number of finches.
 Besides writing he is a published and prize-winning photographer, an avid hiker, birdwatcher, stamp collector, traveler, reader, community activist, and has many other interests that are too numerous to list.